juhamikael/make_new_folder/README.md

 # How it works?

-This script check files ending ex. (random_photo **.jpg** ) files in a folder to seperate folders Lets say that you have lot of differrent jpg, png, zip, mp3, wav and pdf files
+This script check files ending (ex. random_photo **.jpg** ) in a folder and moves files into seperate folders.

+### Lets say that you have lot of differrent jpg, png, zip, mp3, wav and pdf files

 This script makes folder named:
 - "Images" and moves all files which end with **.jpg** and **.png** inside